 2.1.
-Triangular norms.
+Triangular norms

 We briefly summarize some basic properties of t-norms for a thorough understanding of this paper.
-Excellent overviews on and discussions of triangular norms (including historical accounts, further details, proofs, and references) can be found in the monographs [1, 10], the edited volume [9] and the articles [11, 12, 13].
+Excellent overviews on and discussions of triangular norms (including historical accounts, further details, proofs, and references) can be found in the literature [1, 9, 10, 11, 12, 13].

 Definition 1.
-A triangular norm (briefly t-norm) $T: [0,1]^2 \rightarrow [0,1]$ is a binary operation on the unit interval which is commutative, associative, increasing and has neutral element 1.
+A triangular norm (briefly t-norm) $T: [0,1]^2 \rightarrow [0,1]$ is a binary operation on the unit interval which is commutative, associative, non-decreasing and has neutral element 1.